Norman N. Holland: Literature and cognitive science

 The I (1985) extends the holistic method employed by Holland in his previously published case studies of readers.
 In the text, Holland proposes general processes of perception and symbolization that are applicable throughout life.
 The text elaborates a "model of mind" based on psychological concepts of feedback, and illustrates how individuals both use, and are constrained by, their bodies, their culture, and their "interpretive communities" as well as their personalities or identities.
 Using conclusions set forth by psychoanalytic theory, The I combines Holland's theory of the role of identity in people's perceptions and behavior, and the psychoanalytic stages of childhood and adult development.

 In The Brain of Robert Frost: A Cognitive Approach to Literature (1988), Holland draws on neurological evidence of a "growing and ungrowing" of the brain in mammalian development to show how an identity theme might come into being in the body.
 Additionally, this text develops a three-tier feedback model of the mind, which illustrates that the brain deals with its world by hypothesizing through physiology, through fixed codes and flexible canons derived from culture, and through personal identity.

 The Critical I (1992) further develops the model set forth in The Brain of Robert Frost and includes a critical attack on the postmodern idea of the disappearance of the self.

 Television appearances

 Holland was The Film Critic weekly from 1957 to 1959 on WGBH-TV in Boston, and he presented for Harvard's Lowell Institute a weekly 30-minute program, The Shakespearean Imagination in 1963 also on WGBH-TV.

-Later work

-Holland's later work consisted of understanding literary processes through neuropsychology and the developing field of neuro-psychoanalysis.
-Literature and the Brain (2009) is partly based on a seminar Holland created and taught in 2004 and later years entitled "The Brain and the Book".
-Literature and the Brain explores the human experience of literature, explicating the processes by which the brain experiences the "willing suspension of disbelief," emotional response to characters, plot, form, and literary language, culminating in, perhaps, pleasure and evaluation.
-The book addresses the reading or viewing of poems, stories, plays, and films and the evolutionary basis for literature.
-Holland's Meeting Movies (2006) extends reader-response criticism to eight classic films.
-Another of Holland's projects, A Sharper Focus, is an online film resource featuring a collection of essays meant to inform and enhance the viewer experience of classic movies (see #External links below).